 It is a common thing that you’ll have to spend more time with your computer than your girlfriend if you want to become a good programmer.
 The nature of programming requires that you sit in front of a computer for a long period of time.

-If you are not comfortable being in front of the computer, constantly typing and thinking than you may have to quit the idea of programming.
+If you are not comfortable being in front of the computer, constantly typing and thinking then you may have to quit the idea of programming.
 There are some concerns when it comes to this kind of computer-related sedentary lifestyle and it can lead to serious health issues if you ignore it for too long.

 5: You Can’t solve logic problems

 The most important thing is how logical you are when it comes to solving problems.
 If you are very creative in creating programs then you should also focus on debugging.
-Debugging, the process of fixing logical and syntax errors is the heart of programming.
+Debugging, the process of fixing logical and syntax errors in the heart of programming.

 Much of the reward in programming comes from fixing bugs also known as bug hunting (Check: Google Will Pay You $200,000 For Finding a Bug in Android).
 The more complicated the bug, the more rewarding it is when you finally solve it.
 If you find no satisfaction in this, then programming will be nothing more than an endless string of frustrations.